 By The Beer Maven Sondra Baker on May.
 06, 2016

 Back in 1999, I was waitressing at a restaurant bar in Calgary called The Drink.
 I noticed that the Oil & Gas lunch crowd had a habit of ordering the same beer everyday, Big Rock Grasshopper.
 A golden wheat ale which I was told to serve with a fresh lemon wedge.
 My curiosity grew and I knew I had to try this beer for myself.
 That was my very first taste of craft beer.
-After that summer I was hooked and knew I couldn’t go back to drinking just beer A or B.
+After that summer I was hooked.

 When Susanne Fox, Big Rocks Communications and PR Specialist invited me on a private tour of their brewery with the opportunity to meet their longtime Brewmaster Paul Gautreau, I was excited like a child on Christmas morning.
 My expectations were high; this was Canada’s largest craft brewery, the brewery that gave me my very first taste of craft beer and carried with it some personal family history for my husband.
 My husband spent some of his formable childhood years living on Ed’s farm in Okotoks Alberta, during the years which he founded Big Rock Brewery.